 Explicitly developed for adding interactive charts, maps, and tables to news stories, Datawrapper is a popular data visualization tool.
 Fortune, The New York Times, and Wired are some of the reputed clients of the data visualization tool.

 One of the significant highlights of Datawrapper is that it can be customized without dealing with any code.
-The free tier of the visualization tool is useful for embedding graphics to small websites with limited traffic.
+Also, the free tier of the visualization tool is useful for embedding graphics to small websites with limited traffic.
 For more significant projects, paid tier is available.

 - Built-in color blindness checker.